Prospero86/DebianNewbieScript/README.md

 This will change the permissions and you should be able to run it

 ###After installing
 Reboot your computer.
 It's that simple.
+This script will create a few new folders with instructions.
+You can easily delete these folders after you are done with them.

 ####Bug Reports
 All bug reports can be sent to my private email address,